Have you given up on social? Think it’s just not for your business? Or maybe you haven’t tried out the different social media outlets.

 There are thousands of ways to approach your social media plan of attack.
 For the purpose of this blog post, we will be focusing on organic social media efforts.

 Creating social media content is the first step to engage and stay in front of your business’s online audience across the different social media channels.
-Testing what times of day your page audience responds the most, different post types, and copy should be the first variables you start to play with.
+Testing what times of day your page audience responds the most, differentiating post types, and including compelling copy should be the first variables you start to play with.

 Take ASOS For example.
 They are a clothing brand, but rarely post about clothing.